Rape by deception: Transgender individuals

 According to an article by University of Alberta Law faculty member Florence Ashley there is much debate surrounding the topic of transgender people who have sex with partners who are unaware of their trans identity, and whether this is categorized as rape by deception.
 Ashley writes one side argues that if a transgender person hides their biological sex from a person who would otherwise revoke consent if they knew of their trans identity, it fits the definition of rape by deception in countries like the United Kingdom and Israel.
 Ashley characterizes counter arguments as "focused on the realness of trans people's genders: since trans men are men and trans women are women, it is not misleading for them to present as they do".
 Ashley argues there is a lack of malicious intent to deceive in these encounters.

 In "Queering Judgement: The Case of Gender Identity Fraud", legal theorist Alex Sharpe suggests that an obligation to disclose undermines the privacy rights of transgender and gender non-conforming people.

 According to transgender activist Sophie Cook, transgender people in the United Kingdom could face rape charges under section 2 of the Sexual Offences Act 2003 if they fail to disclose their gender history to their sexual partners.
 The Crown Prosecution Service stated that it would not automatically prosecute transgender individuals who had sex by deception and that each case would be treated separately.

-Similarly to arguments for bathroom bills, some feminist activists, especially gender critical feminists, claim that the legalisation of gender self-identification will result in cisgender people claiming a transgender identity in order to deceive a sexual partner who, due to their sexual orientation/preferences, would be otherwise unattainable, further complicating the matter.
-Julie Bindel criticised the practice, writing:
+Julie Bindel criticised the lack of disclosure, writing:

 But biological sex is the issue here, not gender identity.
 What else might be more relevant for a person to know in order to give informed consent to sex?
 What could be more reasonable to want to know?

-On 10 October 2025, Clara Watkins, a transgender woman in England who lied to a heterosexual man about being biologically female before performing sex acts with him, was convicted of sexual assault and sentenced to 21 months in prison.